Robert H. Shaffer: Early life

 Shaffer was born in 1915 in Delphi, Indiana.
-As a member of the Boy Scouts of America, Shaffer earned the Eagle Scout, Silver Beaver, and Distinguished Eagle Awards.
+As a member of the Boy Scouts of America, he earned the Eagle Scout, Silver Beaver, and Distinguished Eagle Awards.
 He graduated from Mishawaka High School in 1932.

-Shaffer was awarded a Rector scholarship in 1932 to attend DePauw University, where he was back-up Quarterback on the 1933 football team, which for the season was unbeaten, untied, and unscored upon.
-At DePauw he was active in the Sigma Chi fraternity as well as President of the Interfraternity Council.
-He was also founding President of DePauw's chapter of Alpha Phi Omega, a national service fraternity.
+Shaffer was awarded a Rector scholarship in 1932 to attend DePauw University, where he was back-up quarterback on the 1933 football team, which for the season was unbeaten, untied, and unscored upon.

+At DePauw he was active in the Sigma Chi fraternity and was president of the Interfraternity Council.
+He was also founding president of DePauw's chapter of Alpha Phi Omega, a national service fraternity.
 For his later work with fraternities, Shaffer was recognized by a number of individual fraternities, as well as with the Silver Medal Award from the National Interfraternity Conference and a special award from the Fraternity Executives Association.
-Eventually, he would have the honor of becoming a Significant Sig.
+Eventually, he became a "Significant Sig", an award given by Sigma Chi to its notable members.

 Shaffer graduated from DePauw with a degree in social science in 1936.
-After graduating, Shaffer moved to New York City and became the assistant to the director of personnel Boy Scouts of America.
+After graduating, he moved to New York City and became the assistant to the director of personnel Boy Scouts of America.

-Shaffer received his master's degree from Teachers College, Columbia University, in 1940.
-He then enrolled in the doctoral program at New York University, from which he received the Ph.D. degree in 1945.
-He met Marjorie Jane Fitch at the International House in New York City and they married in 1940.
-In 1941 Shaffer took his first student affairs position as an assistant to the dean of the school of business at Indiana University.
+He received his master's degree from Teachers College, Columbia University, in 1940.
+He enrolled in the doctoral program at New York University, from which he received the Ph.D. degree in 1945.

+He met Marjorie Jane Fitch at the International House in New York City, and they married in 1940.

+In 1941, Shaffer took his first student affairs position as an assistant to the dean of the school of business at Indiana University.

-Shaffer's academic career was interrupted with service in the US Army from 1943 to 1945.
-After basic and specialized training, he served in a Replacement Depot in Hawaii as a classification specialist.
-From there he was returned to the US for Officer Training School and was assigned to labor relations work at the Boston Port of Embarkation.
-Upon returning to Indiana University in 1945, Shaffer was named Assistant Dean of Students and director of the Veteran's Guidance Center.
+His academic career was interrupted with service in the US Army from 1943 to 1945.
+After basic and specialized training, he served in a replacement depot in Hawaii as a classification specialist.
+From there he was returned to the mainland US for officer training school, and was assigned to labor relations work at the Boston Port of Embarkation.

+Upon returning to Indiana University in 1945, he was named assistant dean of students and director of the Veteran's Guidance Center.